Battles of Saratoga: Surrender

 Burgoyne had lost over 1,000 men in the two battles, leaving him outnumbered by roughly 3 to 1.
 American losses came to about 330 killed and wounded.
 Burgoyne had also lost several of his most effective leaders, his attempts to capture the American position had failed, and his forward line was now breached.
 After the second battle, Burgoyne lit fires at his remaining forward positions and withdrew under the cover of darkness.
 He withdrew his men 10–15 miles north, near present-day Schuylerville, New York.
+The de Vallière cannon, part of a secret shipment of French artillery that had arrived in April 1777, played a crucial role in the American victory by strengthening the Continental Army's field artillery, enabling them to combat British forces effectively.
+These guns were effectively used to help force the British surrender on October 17, 1777.
 By the morning of October 8, he was back in the fortified positions he had held on September 16.

 On October 13, with his army surrounded, Burgoyne held a council of war to propose terms of surrender.
 Riedesel suggested that they be paroled and allowed to march back to Canada without their weapons.
 Burgoyne felt that Gates would not even consider such terms, asking instead to be conveyed to Boston, where they would sail back to Europe.
 After several days of negotiations, the two sides signed the capitulation.

-On October 17, Burgoyne surrendered his army to Gates.
+On October 17, Burgoyne surrendered his army and tendered his sword to Gates, who accepted it for a moment, and then handed it back to Burgoyne.
 The British and German troops were accorded the traditional honors of war as they marched out to surrender.
 The troops formed the Convention Army, named after the convention that granted them safe passage back to Europe.
 However, the Continental Congress revoked the convention, and the Convention Army was kept in captivity until the end of the war.